 In 1970, the Supreme Court upheld a federal law allowing the U.S. Post Office to stop unwanted mailings of sexual materials at the recipient's request.
 In Rowan v.
-U.S. Post Office Department, the court held that a person's right to privacy and to be let alone in his own home prevailed over free speech claims of publisher.
+U.S. Post Office Department, the court held that a person's right to privacy and to be let alone in his own home prevailed over First Amendment claims of publisher.
 (Photo illustration, public domain)

 In Rowan v.
 U.S. Post Office Department, 397 U.S. 728 (1970), the Supreme Court sustained a federal law permitting addressees to prohibit all future mailings from a specified sender.
 Although conceding that the statute undoubtedly impeded the flow of ideas, the Court held that this was subordinate to the right of people in their homes to be free from offensive and unwanted material.